Trump officials brief Hill staff on Saudi reactors, enrichment a worry

 The race to build Saudi Arabia’s first nuclear power reactors is heating up among U.S., South Korean, Chinese and Russian companies.

-U.S. Energy Secretary Rick Perry visited Saudi Arabia last week, telling Reuters then that talks between the two allies on a 123 agreement would start soon.
+U.S. Energy Secretary Rick Perry visited Saudi Arabia last week, telling Reuters then that new talks between the two allies on a 123 agreement would start soon.
 An agreement would allow U.S. companies to participate in Saudi Arabia’s civilian nuclear program.

 Riyadh has said it wants to be self-sufficient in producing nuclear fuel and that it is not interested in diverting nuclear technology to military use.
 In previous talks, Saudi Arabia has refused to sign an agreement with Washington that would deprive it of enriching uranium.